DaoCloud/daocloud-doc/DaoCloudCI.md

         - echo $MYENV
         - echo "This is an install segment"
         - echo "Here, we usually run scripts to setup a base environment"
-        - echo "For customized image, you can install git here using command apt-get install -y git-core"
+        - echo "For customized base image, you need to install git here unless you have git installed in your base image"
+        - echo "eg. apt-get install -y git-core"

     before_script:
         - echo $MYENV